Luochenghuang/metabox/README.rst

 - An `export` module that allows for the export of the diffractive optical design to a `.gds` file for fabrication.

 Overall, `metabox` is a powerful tool for both beginners and experienced users in the field of optical system design.
 By simplifying and accelerating the design process, it paves the way for innovative developments in the optical industry.

-[1] Colburn, S., Majumdar, A. Inverse design and flexible parameterization of meta-optics using algorithmic differentiation.
-Commun Phys 4, 65 (2021).

 =======
 Install